-A savory and buttery seafood boil sauce recipe used to drizzle over a seafood boil such as shrimp, crab, lobster, and clams.
-Our Cajun seafood boil sauce recipe comes together super fast and can be made from the seafood boil stock or we show you how to make it for any seafood recipe.
+A savory and buttery seafood boil sauce recipe used to drizzle over a seafood boil such as shrimp, crab legs, lobster tails, and clams.
+Our Cajun seafood boil sauce comes together super fast and can be made from the seafood boil stock or we show you how to make it for any fresh seafood meal.
 It's a WHOLE LOTTA YUM!

 ✅ Get our FREE healthy meal prep printables + meal plan! 🥑

-At least in our home, summers are for seafood!
+Summers are for seafood and outdoor cooking!
 We live on the West Coast and my husband spends his summers fishing or catching crab.
 And while we often eat Dungeness crab freshly cracked without any flavor, making a seafood boil is always a highlight of summer and a great way to feed friends and family.

-Pour the Cajun seafood boil sauce recipe over the top of our seafood boil recipe or any type of boiled, baked, or grilled seafood.
+You can pour the Cajun seafood boil sauce over the top of our seafood boil recipe or any type of boiled, baked, or grilled seafood.
 Plan to have lots of napkins or paper towels handy since things can get a tad messy!

 If you're looking for a seafood dipping sauce, keep reading!
 We show you how to make either a sauce for seafood boil or a dipping sauce such as cajun garlic butter or garlic butter for seafood.
 Our garlic butter seafood sauce is also fantastic on Old Bay air fryer shrimp, air fryer lobster, or air fryer Cajun shrimp.